Your guide to safe winter driving

 Whether it’s frost or snow, you should leave time before you set off to clear it from your windscreen, side windows and rear screen using an ice scraper.

-A de-icer aerosol can help if the frost is hard, but do not be tempted to use boiling water to melt ice because it will crack or severely weaken your windscreen.
+De-icer can help if the frost is hard, but do not be tempted to use boiling water to melt ice because it could crack or severely weaken your windscreen.

-Removing snow from your car’s roof is also advisable, as it can slide down onto your windscreen or into the path of the following traffic.
+Removing snow from your car’s roof is also wise, as it can slide down onto your windscreen or into the path of the following traffic.

 Stick to the main roads

 Avoid smaller roads because main roads are more likely to have been treated with salt and grit.
-There’s also a greater chance that the snow will have broken up because of a greater traffic volume.
+There’s also a greater chance that the snow will have broken up on main roads because of a greater traffic volume.

 Drive carefully and sensibly